krishaamer/green-filter-research/research/literature/design.md

 ### Life-Centered Design {#life-centered-design}

--   From Human-Centered to Life-Centered Design: (**borthwickHumancentredLifecentredDesign2022?**) proposes a framework for life-centered design, “the design phase of a physical product accounts for 80% of its environmental impact”
+-   From Human-Centered to Life-Centered Design: Borthwick, Tomitsch and Gaughwin (2022) proposes a framework for life-centered design, “the design phase of a physical product accounts for 80% of its environmental impact”

 ## Design for Sustainability {#design-for-sustainability}